-The College will conduct targeted outreach to individuals with disabilities and those in the 25-34 age range, and will develop programs that welcome and support these groups.
+The College will conduct targeted outreach to individuals with disabilities military veterans, students with disabilities, Naïve Americans, and those ages 30 and over, and will develop programs that welcome and support these groups.

-The College will develop weekend, online, and/or hybrid delivery methods to better serve students in the 25-34 age range.

-The College will improve the accurate identification of foster youth and will provide early matriculation and ongoing academic support and guidance for this group.

-The College will provide research-based best practices and interventions to promote the success of African American and Hispanic students enrolled in basic skills English courses.

-The College will provide research-based best practices and interventions to promote the success of African American and economically disadvantaged students enrolled in basic skills mathematics courses.

-The College will provide research-based best practices and interventions to promote the degree and certificate completion of Hispanics, African Americans, Native Americans, and students aged 20-34.

-The College will provide researched-based best practices and interventions to promote the transfer of African Americans, Hispanics, and students aged 20-24.

-Resources
+- The College will develop weekend, online, and/or hybrid delivery methods to better serve students in the 30 and above age range. - The College will improve the accurate identification of foster youth and will provide earlymatriculation and ongoing academic support and guidance for this group. - The College will provide research-based best practices and interventions to promote the success of African American and economically disadvantaged students enrolled in basic - skills mathematics courses. - The College will provide research-based best practices and interventions to promote the success of African American and Hispanic students enrolled in basic skills English courses. - The College will provide research-based best practices and interventions to promote the degree and certificate completion of Hispanics, African Americans, Native Americans, and - students aged 20-34. - The College will provide researched-based best practices and interventions to promote thetransfer of African Americans, Hispanics, and students aged 20 and above.

+239 Student Equity Funding and Other Resources